Using AI in Transana

 You can explore the full list of models available with Ollama with their parameter options through the “Models” section of the Ollama website.

 Ollama offers a huge number of models.
-I wanted to test as many of these models as I could in an effort to determine which models did a good job at exploring qualitative data within Transana.
-The next several sections of this article provides a narrative of how I approached this task and what I found.
+I tested as many of these models as I could in an effort to determine which models did a good job at exploring qualitative data within Transana.
+The next several sections of this article describe what I found.
+Please note that this is an ongoing process, and your results may vary.

 For testing the analysis of text (including transcripts), I used a transcript of the movie “12 Angry Men” as my initial testing data because it was long enough (90 minutes) and complex enough (12 major speakers) to represent a potential challenge to AI, and because it is non-confidential data that others can obtain if they want to explore, replicate, or extend my test results.